 The tightening of border control also exposes migrants to greater dangers.
 As smugglers are aware of the risks of their own business, they seek to limit the chances of apprehension by employing a variety of strategies.
 These include making longer and therefore more dangerous journeys, choosing unsafe points of embarkation and disembarkation, adopting riskier manoeuvres to escape authorities, and abandoning their “cargo” on vessels in rough seas.

 Tougher border controls may trigger a vicious dynamic.
 Efforts to disrupt smugglers can lead to increased sophistication by the smuggling gangs.
 Social media is used both to advertise their services and, during crossings, alert the smugglers to border guard movements and potential arrest.

 The EU does urgently need a more effective response to the growing numbers of people moving along the central Mediterranean route, as well as to the migration and refugee crisis more generally.
 To save lives and undercut the smugglers this response needs to strike a new balance.
 Regular pathways for people to move across the Mediterranean to Europe are a necessary component of this response.
 Opening such pathways is not politically popular.
 But keeping things as they are means continued loss of life and fuels the people smuggling business.
 The wider risk is that the longer this drags on, the EU itself is damaged in the eyes of its own citizens and the wider world.

-Note: The views expressed by the authors are not necessarily the views of the Migration Policy Centre.
 This article was first published in The Conversation on 3 February 2017.